lealexis/FiT/README.md

 # FiT(Fidelity Threshold) protocol
-Simulation and implementation of the FiT Link layer quantum communication protocol.
-A noisy communication link between Alice and Bob is established to enable the distribution of quantum frames from Alice to Bob.
+Simulation and implementation of the FiT Link layer quantum communication protocol is in the central scrip [simulation_fit_protocol.py](/simulation_fit_protocol.py).
+A noisy quantum communication link between Alice and Bob is established to enable the distribution of quantum frames from Alice to Bob.
 The quantum frame's payload is either entanglement a.k.a.
 EPR(Einstein-Podolsky-Rosen)-Pairs or superdense encoded information i.e. _EPR-frame_ or _SDC-frame_.
 The classical information that is superdense encoded at Alice and sent to Bob is shown bellow and referenced as _mario_.<br/>

 <img src="https://github.com/lealexis/FiT/blob/main/assets/mario_original.png" alt="mario-original" style="width:8%; height:auto;"><br/>